Football Park: History

 After years of speculation, Football Park's members grandstand was extended in 2001 with the opening of the new Northern Grandstand, opening up 7,000 new seats.
 The new grandstand was fitted with individual plastic seats, and the rest of the stadium was finally brought into line with this in 2004, seeing an end to the unpopular aluminum bench seating, and dropping capacity to 51,240.

 In addition to football, Football Park has also hosted cricket matches, including the Kerry Packer-run World Series Cricket competition of the late 1970s when the upstart competition was shut out of major grounds such as the Adelaide Oval.
+And from 1983–1988, Football Park also hosted the South Australian state one-day team McDonald's Cup games.
+This included day/night games after Football Park's lights were first used in 1984, necessary due to Adelaide Oval not getting its own lights for night games until 1997.
+Unfortunately, the one-day games at the stadium were not well attended (not to mention the almost empty stadium being a bad look when the games were nationally televised by Channel 9) and after 1988 all state cricket games were moved back to the Adelaide Oval.

 The stadium has also hosted International rules football games between Australia and Ireland, as well as being used for rock concerts.
-Football Park also hosted a National Soccer League game during the early-mid 1990s.
+Football Park also hosted a National Soccer League game during the early-mid 1990s with West Adelaide Hellas being the designated home side.

 The record football crowd at Football Park was 66,897 when Sturt defeated Port Adelaide in the 1976 SANFL Grand Final, though police believe the attendance figure was closer to 80,000.
 To avoid a crush, spectators were allowed on the field between the boundary line and the fence, and thousands were turned away by police as the house full signs went up.
+It was after this game that the original intended capacity of 80,000 was deemed unworkable for safety reasons so capacity was capped at around 62,000.

 Adelaide and Port Adelaide played their last home games at Football Park in 2013, with both clubs moving to the Adelaide Oval in 2014.
 The record Showdown attendance at Football Park was recorded at Showdown XIX on 10 September 2005 when 50,521 saw the Crows defeat the Power by 83 points in the 2005 First Semi Final.
 A pre-season match was played at the ground between the two sides in March 2015, in what was the last official event to be held at the ground.

 Concerts

-Major artists held concerts at Football Park, including ABBA, Neil Diamond, Alice Cooper, Dire Straits, Electric Light Orchestra, U2, The Rolling Stones, Genesis, Elton John with the Melbourne Symphony Orchestra on 21 November 1986 and Robbie Williams.
+Major artists held concerts at Football Park, including The Beach Boys, ABBA, Neil Diamond, Alice Cooper, Dire Straits, Electric Light Orchestra, U2, The Rolling Stones, Genesis, Elton John with the Melbourne Symphony Orchestra on 21 November 1986 and Robbie Williams.
 Bon Jovi performed at Football Park in December 2013, while One Direction performed in February 2015.